 I've had first days in the classroom that were pure poetry and others that were pure... well, you know.
-There's things out of our control that can make that first day a tough one for sure.
-But there's also things we can do beforehand to set the stage for success.
+There are things out of our control that can make that first day a tough one for sure.
+But there are also things we can do beforehand to set the stage for success.

 As I reflect, those great first days were usually after a summer where I spent extra time setting up, designing bordering for student work displays, dusting each individual book in the classroom library, fine-tuning and perfecting those beginning lessons: the handouts, the pacing, and the mini-lessons.

-And then there's been a few times where I really, I mean really, dove headfirst into enjoying my summer, returning from an island or road trip just days before the start of the new school year.
+And then there have been a few times where I really, I mean really, dove headfirst into enjoying my summer, returning from an island or road trip just days before the start of the new school year.

 And you know what?
 Both scenarios are great.

 Although we're probably a lot less nervous that first day the more prepared we are.
 I also know students will have a better initial impression of me with that first scenario.

 If we are rested, relaxed, and ready it will show, and it helps keep the kids calm and focused.
 (And let's face it, as anxious as we teachers are that first day, the students are much more nervous than we could ever imagine.)

 And oh, those first impressions -- they stick like gum on hot asphalt.
 So here are some tips for giving the best impression, Day One:

 This will immediately stand out to students.
 Wow, supplies are all organized and labeled, books are on shelves, and look at her desk!
 Everything has its place and all is in order.